alexrutz/flightgpt/README.md

 more realistic power management.
 The latest build adds an overspeed warning with automatic speedbrake deployment and introduces random hydraulic pump failures for additional system depth.
+A new bleed air model now ties engine and APU performance to cabin pressurization and anti-ice efficiency for greater realism.
 No graphics are provided – the goal is to use external hardware like LED displays or buttons for cockpit interaction.